zircuit-labs/zkr-viem/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you identify a vulnerability in this library, please email dev@wevm.dev with:
+If you identify a vulnerability in this library, please contact us on bugbounty@zircuit.com with:

 - Description
 - Suggested impact (Critical, High, Medium, Low)